AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/content-fragments/overview.md

 Content Fragments are a content structure that:

-* Are without layout or design (some text formatting is possible for text fields).
+* Are without layout or design (text formatting is possible for text fields).
 * Are independent from the delivery mechanism (such as the page, or channel).
 * Contain one, or more, [constituent parts](#constituent-parts-of-a-content-fragment).
 * Can [contain, or be connected to, images](#fragments-with-visual-assets).